 Can You Cure Depression?
 Steps For Managing Depressive Symptoms

 When receiving a diagnosis of depression, you might want to know whether this condition can be cured.
 In medicine, "cure" implies that a disease or condition can go into complete remission, never to return.
-Although some people with depression get treatment and find that their symptoms improve significantly or go away over time, depression is not generally considered a "curable" condition.
-However, it is considered highly treatable.
+Although some people with depression get treatment and find that their symptoms improve significantly or go away over time, depression is not considered a "curable" condition.
+However, depression is considered highly treatable and manageable with support and lifestyle changes.

 Although no treatment is guaranteed to work for every person every time, taking treatment one step at a time can be effective in helping you manage daily symptoms.
 Though there may not be a cure, you can learn to manage your symptoms in a way that keeps their impact on your life minor.